mramirezdev/web-calculator/README.md

 ## Installing Docker Compose

+### Windows & macOS

+Docker Compose is included in [https://www.docker.com/products/docker-desktop/](Docker Desktop) for Windows and macOS.

 ### Linux

 Download the 1.29.2 release and save the executable file at /usr/local/bin/, this will allow docker-compose to be accessed globally.